 Going Green: How can you build sustainability into your product?

 Building sustainability into your product involves considering the entire lifecycle.
 An additive process is more environmentally friendly than a subtractive one (less waste), certain materials are renewable or recyclable, and it may even be that your non-recyclable material requires less energy to process, transport, and machine/ mould.
 The durability and lifespan of your part are also key considerations.
-If you would like more advice on how to design a sustainable part, you can read our design tip.
+Explore our design tips to learn more about how to design sustainable parts.

 Navigating Standards: How do you ensure you meet industry standards and what should the product testing phase look like?